avifoxi/beatGorilla/README.md

 Create a solid set of wireframes of the pages/ states of pages of your application.
 Use a tool like [Balsamiq][balsamiq] or sketch them on paper.

 Discuss what your core pages are and what your core user flows are.
-There should be two core flows: loop creation and loop playback.
-Also - standard User Authentication routes, and profile display, etc.

 #### User Stories
 Create a solid set of user stories for your application.
 Use your wireframes to guide stories (ie what happens when a user clicks here?).